rickcurran/rc-site-map/trunk/readme.txt

 == Description ==

-This plugin adds a shortcode that will list a site map or list of a particular type of post such as page, post or custom post types.
+This plugin adds a shortcode that will list a hierarchical site map or list of a particular type of post such as page, post or custom post types with clickable links to view each listed entry.
 The shortcode is registered using the name: `rc_sitemap`.
-The shortcode will by default render an unordered list of the entries with a class of `"rc_sitemap_list"`.
-The optional heading that it outputs has the class `"rc_sitemap_heading"`
+The shortcode will by default render an unordered list of the entries with a default class of `"rc_sitemap_list"`.
+The optional heading that it outputs has the default class of `rc_sitemap_heading`.

 # Overview of shortcode